decentralized-identity/keri/docs/Q-and-A-Security.md

 Discovery is a layer on top of what KERI provides.
 KERI doesn't preclude DID, nor does it need to implement all of DID.
 KERI will participate in the DID ecosystem. (_@_stevetodd__)\
 It doesn't need/want to solve/serve that slice of the use case pie.

-#### Follow up question 1: Why does KERI rule out 95% of the DID-based use cases upfront, where we need public discoverability on a decentralized deterministically iterable registry?
+#### **Q: Follow up question 1: Why does KERI rule out 95% of the DID-based use cases upfront, where we need public discoverability on a decentralized deterministically iterable registry?
 ```
 The vast majority of users use apps and services that are exchanges between or about the well-known,
 publicly resolvable registered persona DIDs of people, places, or things?